Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

 to compiler's side.
 So the compiler becomes universal reusable component for a set of code editors and IDEs.
 Whereas the editor works as a thin client that depends on compilation server.
-The advantage of this approach is simplifying development of PL plugins for code editors and IDEs, and support unification of their support.
+The advantage of this approach is simplifying development of PL plugins for code editors and IDEs, and unification of their support.

 The heart of the compiler's front-end is a source code parser.
 And the parser of incremental compiler should work in incremental fashion as well.